laracasts/Integrated/readme.md

 ### Step 2: Extend

-Currently, you have the option of using a Goutte extension, for general PHP applications, or a Laravel-specific extension.
+Currently, you have the option of using a Goutte extension, for general PHP applications, or a Laravel 5 extension.
 For the former, simply create a PHPUnit test class, and extend `Laracasts\Integrated\Extensions\Goutte`.

 ```php
 <?php // tests/ExampleTest.php